wppbav/developer.wppbav.com/docs/core-resources/audience-groups.md

 | `id`   | integer | The system ID for the audience group.   |
 | `name` | string  | The primary name of the audience group. |

+## Relationships & includes

+By default, relationships apart from the sector are not included.
+See the [includes section](../customizing/includes) for more information on how this works.
+The following relationships are available:

+- `audiences` - The [audiences](audiences.md) that belong to this audience group.